EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 _We request you to please keep your repository private on Github.
 You can grant private access to your mentor, if and when they ask.
 If we detect plagiarism, everyone involved may be disqualified._

 _CAUTION: We strongly advise that you don't waste your time and our time by copying or duplicating code from someone or somewhere else.
 There will be a detailed code review at the end where a mentor will walk through your entire codebase.
-We are atleast as smart as you and we will know.
 Even if we don't, you won't be able to maintain that image for more than a week when you start your internship as the work will be intense and you won't be able to copy or get outside help.
 We will take strong action if we find out you misrepresented your work._

 ### Evaluation